fmbll/thequeenwarrior/README.md

-# The Queen Warrior: 25th December 2024, Happy Birthday
+# The Queen Warrior: Will you wait?